rocolado/final-boiler-plate/README.md

 ### **Day 5 - 24/08**
 Today I have finished all the functionalities of "TaskItem" component.
-I have implemented the functionality of show and hide the password fields of "SignIn" and "SignUp" components too.
+I have implemented the functionality of show and hide the password inputs of "SignIn" and "SignUp" components too.